SilkRose/Pony/stories/chaotic-crush/02-klutzy-draconequus.md

 Discord squirms with excitement.
 "What do you want to do?
 Amusement park?
 Golfing?"

-Fluttershy responds, "Umm... actually, I was thinking of something a little more low-key."
+Fluttershy responds, "Umm… actually, I was thinking of something a little more low-key."

 "How about a picnic?"

 "Sounds perfect."

-***